leninsvg/ngl/projects/ngl-form-validator/README.md

 # NglFormValidator

-The functionality of that library is to show errors messages, that library listed the changes in the control and in the html element.
+That helper.
+Help to show errors messages.
+That library listen the changes in reactive controls.
-That library works whit any html element for example: inputs, datetime picker, select, autocompletes, text area, etc.
+And it can be used in some html elements as: inputs, datetime picker, select, autocompletes, text area, etc.

-That library help to development process when we work with errors because detect the changes and show errors when a change is detected for example when make a change in the ts or in the html.
+That library help to development process  detect the changes in one html element and then show errors when that is detected.

 ## GitHub